asgood23/STATIONS/earth2020X/earth2020x_items.md

 # Earth 2020X Items
 *This page catalogs an expanding collection of items created using the Earth 2020X process and playlists.
 Have you created your own?
 Send it to us.*

-Have you created your own items from the playlist?
-Send them to us.

 Item descriptions come from an AI interpreting Spotify song titles as actual things that must exist on Earth.

 Generally, assume an item adds a +1 bonus to rolls associated with it.
 Make up other uses and effects as desired in discussion with your gamerunner.